Program TypeIndividual Arts Awards

 Who Can Apply

-- Have completed two or more years of artistic practice subsequent to basic training, and, as a visual or craft artist, had two or more professionally curated exhibitions for which they have received exhibition fees; or, as an independent curator or critic, curated two or more exhibitions or professionally published two or more works of critical writing for which they have received professional fees.
+- As a visual or craft artist, had two or more professionally curated exhibitions for which they have received exhibition fees (CARFAC or equivalent).

+- As an independent curator or critic, curated two or more exhibitions or professionally published two or more works of critical writing for which they have received professional fees.

-- Have final creative control over the proposed work
+- Have final creative control over the proposed work.

 How to Apply

 All applicants, especially those who are new to the program, are urged to discuss their request with the program officer.

 Please note that program staff are typically available during regular business hours Monday - Friday.
 If a deadline falls on a weekend or statutory holiday, staff will be unavailable on that day.